brainlife/app-warp-t1/README.md

 You can submit this App online at https://doi.org/10.25663/brainlife.app.448 via the “Execute” tab.

 Input: \
 T1 image and Diffusion Tensor Image Scalars (tensor datatype) in the same anatomical space.
 Up to now, supported scalars are: FA (Fractional Anisotropy), MD (Mean Diffusivity), RD (Radial Diffusivity), and AD (Axial Diffusivity).
+Finally, the non-linear warp.

 Output: \
 T1 image and Diffusion Tensor Image Scalars (tensor datatype) warped.